Talkala logo

 Browser calling needs microphone permission for your Talkala tab.
 If access was blocked, you can usually fix it in the browser’s site settings, then reload the page.

-Yes — in most cases you can restore it.
+Yes, in most cases you can restore it.
 Change the site permission from Block back to Allow (or Ask), then reload Talkala so the browser picks up the new setting.

-In Google Chrome on desktop, use Settings → Privacy and security → Site settings → Microphone, or click the lock or tune icon in the address bar while you are on Talkala and adjust microphone access for this site.
-More detail: Google Chrome microphone help.
+In Google Chrome on desktop, use Settings → Privacy and security → Site settings → Microphone.
+You can also click the lock or tune icon in the address bar while you are on Talkala.

 • Fast fix: With Talkala open, click the lock or site icon in the address bar and set Microphone to Allow if you see that control.
 Then reload the tab.